Sound Attenuation: Diesel Powered Equipment

 To identify the root cause of a noise problem, sound has to be further analyzed into frequency levels [Hz Hertz], which for convenience are separated into 8 or 9 octaves on a frequency scale.

 To engineer sound attenuation solutions, ideally, both the dB ratings and Octave band Frequency Analysis report are needed.
 This enables an Acoustics Engineer to address the complete situation within the practical limitations of the available materials and constraints of the individual case.

 Insulation solutions are based on using combinations of materials to absorb sound, offer barriers to sound, and close up places where there is sound leakage.

 - Some materials, such as Fiberglass and Mineral wool, are particularly good in absorbing higher frequency sound in the 1000 to 4000 Hz ranges.

 - Low-frequency sounds are difficult to absorb because of their long wavelengths.
 In general, the absorption of low-frequency sound increases with the thickness of the absorber or barrier.

 - Sound will leak through openings where no sound insulation is in place.

-In order to give some perspective to the effect of Sound barrier materials and their effectiveness over a full Octave band we show data for some typical materials used.
+To give some perspective to the effect of Sound barrier materials and their effectiveness over a full Octave band, here is the data for some typical materials used.